What is the WACC Formula?

-Mathematically, Weighted Average Cost of Capital Formula can be expressed as –
+Mathematically, the Weighted Average Cost of Capital Formula can be expressed as –

 - D = Market value of the firm’s debt